mattfield/mattfield.github.io/_posts/2013-07-15-currying-and-partial-application-in-javascript.md

 {% endhighlight %}

 It's been noted that creating curried functions in this verbose manner is a bit of a pain (not to mention hella ugly).
-[Curry](https://github.com/dominictarr/curry) is a simple curry module that aims to make the process must easier.
+[Curry](https://github.com/dominictarr/curry) is a simple module that aims to make the process much easier.
 Check out [this post](http://hughfdjackson.com/javascript/2013/07/06/why-curry-helps/) by Hugh FD Jackson for the lowdown on how and why you'd want to use it.

 ................................